 In our business we see a LOT of small business websites!
 Often we upload the web copy or blog posts that we have written to WordPress websites for our clients, and we see the same mistakes being made over and over with their websites.

 Today we will share the top WordPress mistakes we see that lead to them being hacked, as well as share some of our favourite plugins.
 We look at how to secure your WordPress website from hackers and what to do if you get hacked.
-We also point you in the direction of some great companies that can help you with your small business website.

 Legal liabilities and mandatory reporting of data breaches can really add add to the fixing cost.
 Remember, the Panama Papers started with a hacked website, which then led to all the emails and files being accessed for the law firm.
 They are likely to be the subject of lengthy and expensive court cases.

 To give you some idea of the scale, ChoicePoint had to pay $10 million in penalties and $5 million to consumers for their data hack!
 That’s why many businesses are investing in cyber-insurance to cover costs associated with fixing the breach and dealing with any liabilities arising from the problem.
 Talk with a good insurance broker to find out more information.

 People lose trust in businesses that are hacked.
 When they lose trust, they don’t buy from that business.

 How big the loss of trust is all depends on how public the hack was.
 If it was a simple defacement, only a few people will have seen it.
 If it hits the media or social media (think Medibank or Optus), then the reputational damage is higher.